MukhulMenon/Nissan-GTR/README.md

 #### - Sign up authentication using Firebase
 #### - Routing using React-router

-### All portions of the project are differentiated into componentes for easy editing
+### All portions of the project are differentiated into components for easy editing

 #### Hosted Link : https://nissan-gtr-page.web.app/